-U-Pick Lavender Season starts Saturday, June 25th, 2016 and runs through July or until the flowers wane, Mon. - Sat.
+U-Pick Lavender Season runs from late June through July or until the flowers wane, Mon. - Sat.
 10 am to 4 pm.
 During U-pick, we supply scissors to cut the stems, and 6 in. twist-ties to fasten the stems into a bunch.
 The number of stems that can fit in the twist-tie are considered a $5 bunch.
 Our eight varieties bloom in sequence from late June till mid to late July or possibly later, depending on the weather.
 Come on out and see how much fun picking your own lavender can be!

 Peak Lavender Bloom is usually the first two weeks in July.
 At that time some English lavender is still in bloom and the hybrid lavender varieties are also starting to bloom.
 So, you may find over an acre of lavender in some stage of bloom at once!